 Man with beard wearing green shirt, standing in front of wooden door and textured wall.

-Daniel Lodge is an applied psychology academic currently based in the United Kingdom.
-Daniel Lodge has completed a first-class Bachelor of Science with Honours (2023) and a Master of Science with Distinction (2024) in Forensic Psychology at the University of Derby.
-Daniel also completed the Cambridge Access to Mental Health and Psychology programme (2023) at the University of Cambridge’s Department of Psychiatry.
-Daniel is also a Doctor of Philosophy (PhD) student in Applied Psychology at the University of Salford in Manchester, starting 2025.
-Daniel is diagnosed with both Asperger’s Syndrome and Autism Spectrum Disorder.
+Daniel Lodge is an academic in applied psychology based in the United Kingdom.
+He holds a First-Class Bachelor of Science with Honours (2023) and a Master of Science with Distinction (2024) in Forensic Psychology from the University of Derby.
+In addition, he completed the Cambridge Access to Mental Health and Psychology programme (2023) at the University of Cambridge’s Department of Psychiatry.
+Daniel commenced his Doctorate of Philosophy (PhD) in Applied Psychology at the University of Salford in Greater Manchester in 2025.
+He is also a Graduate Member of the British Psychological Society.
+Daniel has formal dual-diagnoses of Asperger’s Syndrome and Autism Spectrum Disorder.

-Currently, Daniel serves as an Honorary Research Associate at the University of Derby, where he continues his psychology research.
-Daniel’s research interests include the social construction of deviance, morality talk in criminal justice proceedings, sex-related offences, stalking behaviours, and the experiences of individuals with either Autism Spectrum Disorder, Klinefelter’s Syndrome or Rejection Sensitivity Dysphoria within the criminal justice system.
-Daniel holds graduate membership in the British Psychological Society.
+Daniel currently serves as an Honorary Research Associate at the University of Derby, where he continues his work in applied and forensic psychology.
+His research interests include the social construction of deviance, moral discourse within criminal justice proceedings, sex-related offences, stalking behaviours, and the experiences of individuals with Autism Spectrum Disorder or Klinefelter’s (XXY) Syndrome within the criminal justice system.